JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

    - Be aware of what data is included in shared directories

 2. **Disable links that are no longer needed**
-   - Regularly review data links on the `/links` page
+   - Regularly review data links on the Data Links page and delete them if they are no longer needed

+## Sharing data outside of Janelia

+Some file shares have a special folder called `data_external`.
+Any files or folders placed inside `data_external` are automatically made public on [s3.janelia.org](https://s3.janelia.org).
+You do not need to create a data link in Fileglancer for these items, since public access is already available.
+Whenever you open a image inside a `data_external` folder in Fileglancer, you will get a link that anyone on the internet can use to access the data.

 ## Troubleshooting Data Links